 Topics:

-Preliminary; Relevancy of Facts; Of Witnesses.
+Preliminary; Relevancy of Facts; Of oral evidence and witnesses

 Preparation Focus: